 “We Need 47k More Teachers” – 7 Things we Learnt at this Year’s Festival of Education

 Happy Hens Science, D&T and Literacy Lesson Ideas for KS1 and KS2

 Having a beginning, middle and end may be a staple of a story, but alone it’s not enough.

 As a very basic way of explaining a three-act structure it does work, but there are many ways to tell a story.
 One thing is constant though, a good story needs good structure, and these resources and activities will help your children develop the skills required to add that foundation to their creative writing.

-But if you’re looking for something more, there’s an absolutely huge collection of different printable storyboard PDFs here.
+If you’re looking for something a bit more for your storyboarding needs, there’s an absolutely huge collection of different printable PDFs here.

 This one looks at transitioning from one ‘scene’ to the next and looks at the tone of each scene including any music, sound effects or voiceover that might be added.

 Or, if you want something a bit more colourful, this collection is for you.
 Each one can even be edited quickly and easily if you want colours to match a certain theme for your story writing activity.

 And finally, if visual storytelling is on the cards this resource will come in handy.